23 November, 2010

 - Formulating a Web Accessibility Strategy

-I look forward to meeting everyone in due course and please do not hesitate ot contact me with any accessibility related queries that you might have.
+I look forward to meeting everyone in due course and please do not hesitate to contact me with any accessibility related queries that you might have.

 Human Rights Commission endorses WCAG 2.0